 The French state blocked a family from naming their baby girl born in 2017 “‘Liam.”

-There are plenty of French children that carry the Irish name Liam in France.
+Plenty of French children carry the Irish name Liam in France.
 The problem was that this was a girl.

 The courts stated that it would cause their daughter gender confusion issues since Liam is a boy’s name.